Between Vengeance and Reconciliation:

 Thursday, November 9, 2017

-A reception will follow in the Park Library Baber Room.
+A public reception will follow in the Park Library Baber Room.

 Dr. Laura Jockusch will discuss Jewish legal responses to the Holocaust by looking at trials that the Jewish communities held against Holocaust survivors accused of having "collaborated" with the Nazis.
 Such court cases occurred in Jewish communities across Europe in the early postwar period and only later became a taboo topic for several decades.